danizen/confsecrets/docs/index.md

 ## Summary

-confsecrets is a library providing secure symmetric cryptography based on PyCrypto or cryptodome to any Python project.
-A set of secrets are collected into a "vault" which is stored as a JSON or YAML file.
+confsecrets is a library providing secure symmetric cryptography based on PyCrypto, pycryptodome, or pycryptodomex to any Python project.
+A set of secrets are collected into a "vault" which is stored as a JSON file.
 All secrets share the same salt and binary key.
 The binary key is derived from a clear text key via PBKDF2.

 ## Installation